-Additional time off for the care of the child may be taken under the Family Medical Leave policy (with total leave not to exceed 12 weeks), or, depending on length of service, you may qualify for additional paid time off under the Short-Term Disability plan for your own disabling condition beyond 12 weeks.
-(See Personnel Policy No. 339, page 6, for schedule of benefits available to eligible faculty).
-If you do not have a qualifying disability and require additional time off, a short-term leave of absence or a University leave of absence may be an option at the discretion of your supervisor.
-(See Q.12.)
+Additional time off for the care of a child may be taken under the Family Medical Leave policy (with total leave not to exceed 12 weeks), or, depending on length of service, you may qualify for additional paid time off under the Short-Term Disability plan for your own disabling condition beyond 12 weeks.
+(See Family Medical Leave at http://www.rochester.edu/leave for schedule of benefits available to eligible faculty.”).
+Additionally, a short-term leave of absence or a University leave of absence may be an option at the discretion of your supervisor.
+(See Q.11.)

 A: Payments come from a variety of sources, including through the University, from departmental/school/hospital budgets on the regular pay cycle for employees (bi-weekly, semi-monthly, monthly), as well as through the University Short-Term Disability Plan account.
 For monthly paid employees, departments are responsible for ALL payments for the remainder of the initial pay period the employee goes out and one additional pay period.
 For semi-monthly and bi-weekly hourly employees departments are responsible for payments for the remainder of the pay period the employee initially goes out plus two additional pay periods.
 After these periods, hours coded in HRMS as DBL are paid from the University’s central Disability account.

-A: Yes.
-A new parent who is a University employee may be entitled to 12 weeks of family medical leave assuming that the new parent meets the eligibility requirements of the FMLA.
-However, if both new parents are employed by the University and eligible for FMLA, certain limitations apply.
-See Q.6 below.
+In addition, a new parent who is a University employee may be entitled to 12 weeks of unpaid family medical leave assuming that the new parent meets the eligibility requirements of the FMLA.
+However, if both new parents are employed by the University and eligible for Family Medical Leave, certain limitations apply.
+See Q.5 below.

-A. Yes, consistent with the limitations set forth in the FMLA, when both new parents are employed by the University and both are eligible for leave, they are limited to a combined total of up to 12 weeks of leave during any 12-month period when leave is taken for the birth/care of a newborn or placement of child for adoption or foster care.
-Note: This same limitation does not apply in the case where leave is needed due to the child’s serious medical health condition, in which case each new parent employed by the University would get 12 weeks to care for the child (provided they have not otherwise exhausted their entitlements during the applicable 12-month FMLA leave period).
+A. Yes, consistent with the limitations set forth in the Family Medica Leave policy, when both new parents are employed by the University and both are eligible for leave, they are limited to a combined total of up to 12 weeks of leave during any 12-month period (assuming that Family Medical Leave eligibility requirements are met) when leave is taken for the birth/care of a newborn or placement of child for adoption or foster care.
+Note: This same limitation does not apply in the case where leave is needed due to the child’s serious medical health condition, in which case each new parent employed by the University would get 12 weeks to care for the child (provided they have not otherwise exhausted their entitlements during the applicable 12-month Family Medical Leave period).

-A: New parent faculty members may be eligible for a modification of their regularly assigned duties.
-A “new parent” is defined as a father, mother (other than the birth mother), or legal guardian of a newborn or adopted child, or the domestic partner of the parent of a newborn or adopted child.
+A: New parent faculty members may be eligible for a modification of their regularly assigned duties during the “semester of birth or adoption.”
+A “new parent” is defined as a father, mother, or legal guardian of a newborn or adopted child, or the domestic partner of the parent of a newborn or adopted child.
 In all cases, in order to be a “new parent,” the faculty member must be living in the same household as the child.